cezarysanecki/parking-domain/README.md

 - "Long-term" client is someone who park for more than half of the days in a month - 3 months in a row
 - Loyalty points can be redeemed to receive gifts

-## 'Difficult' customers
+## Customer recovery

-- Send warnings for such clients
-- If they repeat it for the third time within half of the year, then tow the vehicle
-- In the case of unregistered clients, contact the police
+- A customer labeled as 'difficult' has the right to assert their innocence
+- If the verifier accepts the justification, a discount should be provided to that person as compensation

 ## Inspirations